pedro-azevedo-ua/cle-assignment3/README.md

 # cle-assignment3

+### guassian_filter()

+The provided _guassian\_filter_ function calculates the 1D kernel, using guassian filter formula.

+To apply to CUDA, first the kernel is generated on the host, this time using the 2D formula, and then applied in chunks by each thread.

+This is then followed by waiting for the thread synchronization with cudaDeviceSynchronize.

 ### convolution()

 The provided _convolution_ function performs a 2D convolution operation on an input image, using a given kernel of width kn to produce an outpuy image.
 It iterates through each pixel of the image (excluding borders.
 For each pixel, it computes a weighted sum of its neighbors based on the kernel values.
 This involves two inner nested loops for the kernel elements.

 Using a CUDA kernel, each thread will parallelize the convulotion, assigning each thread to compute the output for a single pixel.
 So, first it calculates the index of the pixel, using the `threadIdx`, `blockDim` and `blockIdx`.
 Then check if the pixel is not a boudrie of the image, because it need to be ignore.
 Then the inner loop is the same as the other implementation.